hudanmin/vo2test/README.md

 #### Mineral

-- An amount of mineral is always an `int`
+- An amount of mineral is always an `unsigned int`